- Below, you can find three simple ways for battery calibration in Windows 10.

-To correct this discrepancy and prolong the lifespan of your battery, the simple solution is battery calibration.
-And we’ll be showing you how to calibrate laptop battery in this article.
+To correct this discrepancy and extend the lifespan of your battery, the simple solution is battery calibration.
+And we’ll be showing you how to calibrate laptop batteries in this article.

 To avoid such confusion and ensure accurate readings of battery life (on a laptop), the ultimate solution is to calibrate your laptop battery.

-Follow this article, as Windows Report team provides you with tips, tricks and software solutions, which can be employed to calibrate Windows 10 laptop battery.
+Follow this article, as the Windows Report team provides you with tips, tricks, and software solutions, which can be employed to calibrate Windows 10 laptop battery.

 Nevertheless, there is no cause for worry, as there is a simple trick you can adopt to manually calibrate your laptop battery, and boost its lifespan.

-How can I calibrate my laptop battery?
-There are three solutions that you can use to calibrate your laptop battery: manually, using BIOS or using third-party software.
+There are three solutions that you can use to calibrate your laptop battery: manually, using BIOS, or using third-party software.